 “Women are quite savvy about employing coping strategies during lean periods.
-To increase their financial health, we need to look at ways help them mitigate risk or tap into value chains for products, like sunflowers and beans, which don’t require high inputs but could carry them through the dry months,” says Makokha.
+To increase their financial health, we need to look at ways to help them mitigate risk or tap into value chains for products, like sunflowers and beans, which don’t require high inputs but could carry them through the dry months,” says Makokha.

 Some engage in casual labor for extra cash, while those in peri-urban areas of Southern Province may peddle foods or curios to hotels or other markets.

-Women smallholders prefer informal lenders (Kaloba) and Village Savings and Loan Associations to formal ones for reasons of trust, convenience, and flexibility in re-negotiating loan terms.
+Women smallholders prefer informal lenders (Kaloba) and Village Savings and Loan Associations to formal ones for reasons of trust, convenience, and flexibility in renegotiating loan terms.
 They also juggle multiple loans or savings groups to lock up money for different targeted needs, such as school fees, farm inputs, or health expenses.
-Another savings strategy is to stock crop reserves as buffer during lean periods, for purchasing livestock, or to sell when market prices go up.
+Another savings strategy is to stock crop reserves as a buffer during lean periods, for purchasing livestock, or to sell when market prices go up.

 However, accessing money to purchase inputs for the main planting season remains a challenge.
 Payments from savings associations may not align with the planting season, and unplanned expenses eat into financial reserves or collateral.
 The government-funded Farm Input Subsidy Program provides supports to those who belong to a cooperative, but only for maize production, and often too late in the planting season.

-As a result, women find creative work-arounds: “I usually go to my [community] agro-dealer ahead of time and pay in installments until I can purchase the order I booked for my next planting season,” says Matilda, from Vulamkoko.
+As a result, women find creative workarounds: “I usually go to my [community] agro-dealer ahead of time and pay in installments until I can purchase the order I booked for my next planting season,” says Matilda, from Vulamkoko.

-Building on women’s financial shrewdness and seasonal cash flows offers inroads to improving their financial health.
+Building on women’s financial shrewdness and seasonal cash flows offer inroads to improving their financial health.
 “Women are receptive to financial services and incentives that will save them time and money, and help smooth financial flows,” notes Country Director, Makokha.
 “That makes bundled services more attractive – when financial products are joined with ones that increase mobile phone access and information or inputs that will make their farms more productive.
 But knowing when to time and how to combine financial service products is critical.”

-Examples of bundled services that appealed to respondents included a savings plan that offered contributions towards a phone purchase plan; an airtime plan with monthly loans from the Village Savings and Loan Associations; or a deposit plan for school fees bundled with a home based solar system and solar-powered tablet.
+Examples of bundled services that appealed to respondents included a savings plan that offered contributions towards a phone purchase plan; an airtime plan with monthly loans from the Village Savings and Loan Associations; or a deposit plan for school fees bundled with a home-based solar system and solar-powered tablet.
 Further bundles may group non-financial services aimed at boosting financial health, such as digital training videos on improved agricultural practices grouped with solar TVs.

 To better understand women’s potential interest in bundled services and inform channel design, marketing, and go-to-market activities, the AFA-WIN team asked respondents to identify and assess the influencers affecting their financial decisions and service use.
-The results of that work are presented in Blog 3 in this series.
+The results of that work are presented in Part 3 in this series.

-Christabell Makokha, (email@example.com), AFA Country Director, Lusaka
+Christabell Makokha, AFA Country Director, Lusaka

-Lucy Kioko, (firstname.lastname@example.org), AFA Agriculture Engagement Manager, Nairobi
+Lucy Kioko, AFA Agriculture Engagement Manager, Nairobi

-Valerie Gwinner, (email@example.com), consultant with the AFA team
+Valerie Gwinner, Consultant, AFA team

 This research was supported by funding from the Mastercard Foundation and Financial Sector Deepening Zambia (FSDZ) Women’s Financial Inclusion (WIN) program.